Avoiding Uncomfortable Confrontation

 You both deserve to be seen heard and validated, you can’t keep absorbing disappointment.

-Love can be an overused expression to cover up poor effort.
-See love instead as a way of being and doing.
-It is how we exist, within and without ourselves.
+See love instead as a way of being and doing — it is how we exist, within and without ourselves.

 Unconditional love is a high expectation.
-Perhaps it isn't entirely possible, or indeed, desirable.
-There are certain behaviours that would prohibit a right thinking person from loving in this way, particularly if their personal safety is at risk.
+Perhaps it isn't entirely possible, or indeed desirable.
+There are certain behaviours that would prohibit a right-thinking person from loving in this way, particularly if their personal safety is at risk.

-Healthy love is
+Healthy love is:

 Responsible